Working as a Grubhub driver comes with a lot of freedom. You get to decide what deliveries you take and — ultimately — how much money you make.

 You’ll need to fill out both these forms by April 15, along with your other tax documents.

 For a full walkthrough on exactly how to handle these forms, check our guide on how to file self-employment taxes.
 Or make things even easier on yourself by letting Keeper file your taxes for you!

 Taxes are due on April 15, right?
 Well, yes — for most people.

 However, if you deliver for Grubhub and think you’ll owe more than $1,000 for the current calendar year, you’ll need to divide up your tax bill and pay it quarterly.

 - Q4 - January 15

-No matter if you drive full-time for GrubHub or as a side-hustle, it's in your best interest to make the most money of the time you spend on it.
+Whether you drive for Grubhub full-time or as a side hustle, it's in your best interest to make the most money of the time you spend on it.

-Sign up for 1099 Tax University
+Sign up for Tax University

 Get the tax info they should have taught us in school

 At Keeper, we’re on a mission to help people overcome the complexity of taxes.
 That sometimes leads us to generalize in our educational content.
 Please email firstname.lastname@example.org if you have questions.